A Token Of His Extreme

 Transcription for new material by Román with corrections by Charles Ulrich, Zachary Lebold, Derek Milhouse Gilger and danavey

-The parts that are different to the One Size Fits All versions are printed this way
+The parts on One Size Fits All are printed this way